Julie Stephenson, Founder of Esperaça talks to MumAbroad Life about her move to Barcelona, owning a fish & chip shop and helping the homeless.

-Now I run Esperança.
 Credit for that comes from Facebook.
 I happened to see that a group had started in Liverpool, run by a guy called Colin, and known as the HOPE Project.
 They go out in the city—I think they do seven nights a week now—and hand out food to the homeless.
 I contacted two of my closest friends, Julia and Libby, and said, ‘You know, we could do something like this’.
 Libby and I went out that weekend with no clue what we were doing.
 We just made a couple of sandwiches, took some cups of coffee and went around passing them out.
 People seemed very appreciative so it grew from there.
 It will be a year this month that the programme has been up and running.

-Ninety percent, maybe even 95 percent, of people we come in contact with are very receptive to us and what we’re doing.
+Ninety per cent, maybe even 95 per cent, of people we come in contact with are very receptive to us and what we’re doing.
 If people don’t want anything, they’re usually very polite about it.
 Either they’ve already had something to eat, want to go to sleep or just want to be left alone, but the majority of people are very, very appreciative.
 It’s very moving the first time you go out and see how grateful people are for anything you can give them.

-A lot of the people we know, we see every week.
-Obviously our volunteers can’t go out for hours on end, but we do try to stop and have a chat with them.
+Obviously, our volunteers can’t go out for hours on end, but we do try to stop and have a chat with them.
 We’re not doing something that is changing their lives.
 We’re not taking them off the street.
 We can’t help them in any other way besides those 10 minutes or that half an hour where they get to socialise a little and eat a little something.

 There was one night when we went past La Caixa.
 One man sat at one end and one at the other.
 We gave them some soup, sandwiches, juice, whatever we had, then we stopped for a drink at a bar down the street.
 When we came out, we walked back past the bank, and the two guys were sitting together, chatting and eating their food.
 They started waving to us, with big smiles on their faces, and that’s when I realised the impact of what we’re doing.
 Just for a moment, we make homeless people feel good about themselves.
 They feel like someone gives a damn that they’re alive.
 That’s all it is, but for a lot of people on the street, that’s a huge thing.
 Most people feel very ignored.

-Other than Esperança, I am getting used to having another adult in the house!
 My daughter, Ella turned 18 and it’s just the two of us.
 She has started college in BCN studying music so I am now travelling again!

 Esperança is now a registered association so we can accept donations and we are looking at how we move the charity forward.